tylervz/learn-angular2/viewChild/index.md

 ---

-_Updated April 28, 2016_
+_Updated November 20, 2016_

-Since all components in Angular 2 have classes, you might want to call methods on these classes.
-This requires access to the component.
+Child components in our view can be accessed from our parent component easily with `@ViewChild`.

 #### `@ViewChild`

-To get access to a component and its methods, we can use the `@ViewChild` annotation.
+To get access to a component and its methods, we can use the `@ViewChild` decorator.

 For example, our `<user-profile>` component can have a method called `sendData()`.